mjordan/islandora_workbench_docs/docs/fields.md

 Below are guidelines for preparing CSV data that is compatible with common field types configured in Islandora repositories.

-#### Taxonomy reference fields
+### Taxonomy reference fields

 !!! note
     In the list of a content type's fields, as pictured above, Drupal uses "Entity reference" for all types of entity reference fields, of which Taxonomy references are one.
 The other most common kink of entity reference field is a node reference field.

 Islandora Workbench lets you assign both existing and new taxonomy terms to nodes.
-Creating terms on demand during node creation reduces the need to prepopulate your vocabularies prior to creating nodes.
+Creating new terms on demand during node creation reduces the need to prepopulate your vocabularies prior to creating nodes.

 In CSV columns for taxonomy fields, you can use either term IDs (integers) or term names (strings).
 You can even mix IDs and names in the same field: